-HathiTrust – An amazing database of articles that are full-view or record only.
+HathiTrust – An amazing database of articles that are full-view (usually out of copyright) or record only.
 Some record only articles I was able to find online for free by searching for the title.
 My favorite sources are catalogs and magazines such as Delineator (1882-1907), Butterick, clothing trade periodicals, dressmaking trade periodicals, beauty periodicals and etiquette books.

 Berg Fashion Library – This is a useful membership site for scholarly articles.
 The cost is reasonable for the amount of information you can get.

 Project Gutenberg – Google’s project to digitize books in universities’ holdings.
 I have the worst time using the search feature, but occasionally you can find some great stuff.
 Try searching Books.Google.com too for your “keywords.”
 The search will bring up excerpts from books both in the Gutenberg collection as well as current books that publishers allow text searches.
 Google books do link to some sources where the book is for sale online or in a library, but I often find better results by searching the title and author in a web search.
 Scholar.google.com is a searchable database of articles written by professionals fashion historians.
 Many are free to download.